Search

 Types of Tinnitus

-Neurological tinnitus: Usually caused by another medical disorder such as Meniere’s disease that affects the auditory functions within the brain.
+• Neurological tinnitus is a type of tinnitus caused by underlying conditions such as Meniere’s disease that affects the auditory functions within the brain.

 Causes of Tinnitus